TolisSth/Personal-Webpage/content/posts/CTF.md

 ### So is there a flag, or it was just thinking material?
 Yeah, there is a USB stick and there is a flag.md on that stick, but please if you really want to take this seriously come to me and ask me politely to give you access to the flag.md and don't try to steal it from me, I was just trying to convey a thought here.

-### Why a 256 character alphanumeric
+### Why a 64 character alphanumeric
 Well, if you are asking that I can already tell that you are not majoring in CS.
-It's the key to decrypt a phrase that is encrypted with algorithms like SHA or AES etc. Here, there is not message, this is a rushed article just to make you think, I just generated a value and placed it on a USB that happens to carry with me.
+It's the key to decrypt a phrase (or anything) that is encrypted with algorithms like SHA or AES etc. Here, there is not message, this is a rushed article just to make you think, I just generated a value and placed it on a USB that happens to carry with me.